 - Measurements on the bottle.
 I really was getting to this, promise.

 - We created a sculptural mixing cap: a sumptuous shape to hold ones finger in when shaking the heck out of color mixtures.
 For extra safety, a little rib inside the cap was added to ensure the seal.
-Most probably won't notice it.
-But they sure would if there was a leak, and I didn't want any upsets over a ruined favorite shirt.
+Most probably won't notice it, but I didn't want any upsets over a ruined favorite shirt.

 - Cleaning brush: Custom made to fit into our tube and valve, and irresistible to source it in a contrasting shade of yellow.

-- Assembly: An adapter was created so the tube now always sits at just the right length.
+- Assembly: An new part, the adapter was created so the tube now always sits at just the right length.

 - Our patented valve grew little indicators on one side, so it's easy to know what’s up and what’s down.

 - The worlds smallest o-ring.
-It's tiny enough to fit inside the beak of a Hummingbird, if not the smallest.
+OK, if not the smallest, it is tiny enough to fit inside the beak of a Hummingbird!
 No more leaks, and BONUS, because of the improved seal, we are now able to use even thicker hair color formulations than before, including 1.3 bleach formulations, which I personally am happy to use on my hair.

-Placing The Hummingbird into the hands of strangers was scary, but gave another opportunity to engineer the best-ever Hummingbird, a powerful tool and a pleasure to use.
+Placing The Hummingbird into the hands of strangers was scary, but gave fabulous opportunities to engineer the best-ever Hummingbird.

-(Notice this early design of the Hummingbird doesn't have eyes yet?)
+PS- Notice this pictured early design of the Hummingbird doesn't have eyes yet?
+That's a whole other story.